 3. State Licensing Coverage That Matches Your Portfolio Geography

 Servicer licensing requirements vary by state.
-Operating without the correct license in a collateral state exposes both the servicer and the note holder to enforcement action and potentially voids collection activity.
+Operating without the correct license in a collateral state exposes both the servicer and the note holder to enforcement action and can void collection activity entirely.

 • Request a complete list of states where the servicer holds active mortgage servicer licenses.